tillt/docker-kdc/README.md

 ##test
 Checks if the KDC is reachable and accepting connections.

+##attach CONTAINER_ID
+Attaches a shell to the kdc container.
+You need to provide the container id generated when starting the kdc container.

 ##shellinit
 Renders the environment variables needed for using the KDC.
 KRB5_CONFIG points towards the temporary configuration file.
 KRB5_KTNAME points towards the temporary keytab file.